Lfd4/dodocker/example/README.md

     # Activate the virtualenv
     . bin/activate
     pip install dodocker
 You are now ready to use dodocker.
-If you start a new login session, you have to do the `. bin/activate` again.
+If you start a new login session, you have to do `. bin/activate` again to **initialize the build environment manually**.

 Variant B: Create a new non root user dedicated to building images
     # create a 'build' user, create the homedir, use bash and add the user to group docker